 Links on a website may take different forms.
 Some will be inducements.
 Some of these will be inducements under section 21 and others not.
 Links which are activated merely by clicking on a name or logo will not be inducements.
 The links may be accompanied by or included within a narrative or, otherwise, referred to elsewhere on the site.
 Whether or not such narratives or references are inducements will depend upon the extent to which they may seek to persuade or incite persons

 These are the Internet equivalent to an advertisement in a newspaper and are almost bound to be inducements.
-So whether they are inducements to engage in investment activity or to engage in claims management activity8 will depend upon their contents as with any other form of advertising and the comments in PERG 8.4.11 G will be relevant.
+So whether they are inducements to engage in investment activity will depend upon their contents as with any other form of advertising and the comments in PERG 8.4.11 G will be relevant.

 These may or may not involve invitations or inducements.
 Where a person such as a newspaper publisher, broadcaster or data supplier merely presents prices of investments whether historic or live the information can be purely factual and not be an inducement.
 Historic prices on their own will never be invitations or inducements.
 Merely adding simple contact details to such prices will not make them invitations or inducements to engage in investment activity.
 However, any additional

 Encouraging (or discouraging) statements may be made by a company director.
 These will typically be made in reports or accounts or at a presentation or road show or during a briefing of analysts.
 Alternatively, such statements may be made on the company’s behalf by its public relations adviser.
 Statements of fact about a company’s performance or activities will not, themselves, be inducements to engage in investment activity even if they may lead persons to decide to buy or sell